MrHeaton2001/learning-tools/ssh/ssh-bastion/lessons/add-new-client-to-public-network.md

 1. Locate `machines.yml` file in the `learning-tools/ssh/ssh-bastion` path

-1. Append the following content to the `machines.yml` file and save changes
+1. Verify the following machine entry exists in the `machines.yml` file.
+If it doesn't exist, add it.

 ```
 - name: "dev-client"